 I have been working with and supervising speech-language pathology assistants (SLPAs) for 15 years.
 As all of us who supervise SLPAs know, this comes with ups and downs.
 As the supervising SLP who is responsible for making treatment decisions based on the data from my SLPA, I often find myself questioning “do I know enough about this student to share their progress”, “can I discuss their strengths and needs in a meeting” and “am I making the best treatment plan for this student that I don’t directly service”?
 A constant challenge is whether the data collected by the SLPA is useful to determine what I need to do with each client on my caseload when quarterly reports and IEPs come up.

 This school year I decided I needed to do something different.
 After using SLP Toolkit myself last school year, I had a brilliant idea!
-I decided to pilot SLP Toolkit with 8 SLP/SLPA teams for the 2017-18 school year.
+I decided to pilot SLP Toolkit with 8 SLP/SLPA teams.
 I met with my colleagues and showed them the tools that would be available, and we jumped in with both feet!
 We believed this had to make our lives easier as supervisors of SLPAs and it did!
 Now I want to share my journey with you because it has been such a great experience and I can say I would NEVER supervise an SLPA without using SLP Toolkit again!

 “Can I discuss this student’s strengths and needs in a meeting?”

 At the beginning of the school year, I had my SLPAs give the present level assessment tools to all students on their caseload during the first few sessions of therapy.
 This not only provided me information about each student’s strengths and needs for IEP purposes but also helped them learn how to look at a student in a holistic nature.
 They began to think about the overall needs and how some of the student strengths could be used while working on their IEP goals.
 It also helped them recognize how their needs unrelated to current goals could be supported through the activities and lessons being used for direct service.